thaliapena12/slack/README.md

 # Slack Clone

-A solution based on Slack famous app, used for makes it simple to follow conversations or find important information in an easily searchable archive.
-This Slack clone will allow for user authentication and login, and interaction with channels, direct messages through messages.
+This project is a clone of the popular app Slack.
+The app makes it really simple to follow different conversations and to keep all the communication regarding a project on the same place.
+This Slack clone incorporates user authentication and login, interaction with different channels and direct messages.

 ## Quick Links